fullStackMartinez/lyra-pretest/README.md

 # lyra-pretest
-I will be building an interactive web page that uses the Google Maps JavaScript API to calculate distance and travel time between two points given to us by a user
+How long til your next cold one?
+This is FindBeer, a simple interactive web page that uses the Google Maps JavaScript API to calculate distance and travel time between where a user is at, and their brewery of choice!

 Check it out on GitHub Pages!
 https://fullstackmartinez.github.io/lyra-pretest/